AceCentre/VoiceBroker/README.md

-# Python SAPI Bridge for Azure Speech
+# SAPI Bridge for Online TTS

 This project demonstrates how to create a Python COM server that functions as a bridge between the Microsoft Azure Speech SDK and the Speech Application Programming Interface (SAPI) used by Windows.
 It allows applications expecting SAPI compatibility to utilize Azure's advanced neural voices for text-to-speech (TTS) functionalities.